The Iceline Trail

 Executing a most scenic exit strategy.

 Considered as one of the best (tourist) hikes in the Rockies, the Iceline Trail in Yoho National Park begins at one of the largest waterfalls in Canada and then winds its way through a glacial moraine with numerous lakes.
-Aside from the impressive President Range looming above with its many glaciers, hikers along this route will also get treated to commanding views of both the Yoho and Little Yoho Valleys, and the dozens of impressive peaks beyond (five of which we climbed during the previous two days, and which are also documented on this site).
+Aside from the impressive President Range looming above with its many glaciers, hikers along this route will also get treated to commanding views of both the Yoho and Little Yoho Valleys, and the dozens of impressive peaks beyond (six of which we climbed during the previous two days, and which are also documented on this site).

 Done as a day-trip, most visitors hike 6-7km along the trail to a pair of lakes and the trail's highpoint (an observation point above where the two valleys intersect) before turning back, or will combine a portion of the trail with a visit to Celeste Lake; possibly completing a loop via Laughing Falls.
 However, as this was the third and final day of an extended backpacking/scrambling trip for Steven and I, the Iceline Trail was simply our return route from the Little Yoho Campground (which is adjacent to the Stanley Mitchell Hut).
 This trip report details our return, but should still be useful to those planning different routes through the area.